-Given an integer N, the task is to find the total number of multiplicative partition for N.
+Given an integer N, the task is to find the total number of multiplicative partitions for N.

 Multiplicative Partition: Number of ways of factoring of an integer with all factors greater than 1.

 2 × 2 × 5 = 2 × 10 = 4 × 5 = 20.

 2 × 3 × 5 = 2 × 15 = 6 × 5 = 3 × 10 = 30

 Approach: The idea is to try for every divisor of the N and then recursively break the dividend to get the multiplicative partitions.
 Below are the illustrations of the steps of the approach: